gabdube/gabdube.github.io/_posts/2019-04-06-shader-games.markdown

 The next important step is the [buffers allocation](https://github.com/gabdube/asteroids-shader/blob/master/asteroids.py#L869) and [state buffer allocation](https://github.com/gabdube/asteroids-shader/blob/master/asteroids.py#L967).

 In this step, three buffers are allocated.
 One for the vertex and indices, another one for the game data, and one last for the shared game state.
-Because they will be exposed in the shaders, the usage flags `VK_BUFFER_USAGE_STORAGE_BUFFER_BIT` must be added.
+Because they will be exposed as storage buffer in the shaders, the usage flags `VK_BUFFER_USAGE_STORAGE_BUFFER_BIT` must be added.

 Because the vertex attributes and the game data will only the GPU will access the data, the buffer can be safely backed by `MEMORY_PROPERTY_DEVICE_LOCAL_BIT` memory.